TxmMinh/txmminh/README.md

 # Tran Xuan Minh

-> My name is Minh, and I have two years of experience in software development.
-I have worked as a Fullstack Developer at ShinhanDS Vietnam and am currently employed at SparkMinds J.S.C.
-My work involves using technologies such as Java Spring Boot, React JS, and Vue JS.
+> My name is Minh.
+I have over 2 years at a Fullstack Developer position.
+My work involves using technologies such as Java Spring Boot, React JS, and Angular.

 > I hold a Bachelor's degree in the Honor Program from the University of Information Technology, majoring in Computer Science.

 > In my free time, I write code, develop software, read technology blogs, and research AI.

-## 🔭 I’m currently working as a Full-stack Developer at Sparkminds
+## 🔭 I’m currently working as a Full-stack Developer at Terralogic

-> Responsible for designing, developing, and managing applications based on Java and React.js.
+> Responsible for designing, developing, and managing applications based on Java and Angular.

 ## Contact information